-Root canals are used to remove diseased tooth pulp from an infected tooth.
-Root canals are a conservative alternative to extracting a severely decayed tooth and help to maintain the natural function and stability of your smile.
+A root canal treatment removes diseased tooth pulp from an infected tooth.
+Root canals are a conservative alternative to extracting a severely decayed tooth and help maintain the natural function and stability of your smile.
 In most cases, Dr. Adams can perform a root canal in the comfort of our dental office using a local anesthetic.
 Root canal treatment is a general dentistry service that Dr. Adams offers.

-When a cavity begins to develop it wears away the protective enamel layer on the tooth.
-Once compromised, disease-causing bacteria can then enter the inner pulp of the tooth.
+When a cavity develops, it wears away the protective enamel layer on the tooth.
+Once compromised, disease-causing bacteria can enter the tooth’s inner pulp.
 The pulp can become inflamed and cause sudden or sharp tooth pain.

 The root canal procedure is designed to remove the damaged tissue and restore the stability of the tooth.
 Root canal treatment can relieve painful symptoms from infection and decay, alleviating the need for extraction and the complexity of tooth replacement.

 What are the Signs I Need a Root Canal?

 You will need a root canal if you have inflamed and irritated dental pulp.
 There are several common signs to look out for at home that may mean you need a root canal:

 Please get in touch with our office if you notice any of these symptoms.
 We will thoroughly examine your smile and take dental X-rays to determine which teeth require care.

 Root Canal Treatment in Rogers, AR: What to Expect

 The root canal procedure is a routine dental treatment that has benefited from advanced techniques and materials for less discomfort.
 Dr. Adams may discuss sedation options before treating patients with dental anxiety.